Children’s Church Lesson: God promises the birth of Jesus To Mary

-1. Children will demonstrate knowledge of the key people and events in this passage … by retelling the story back to the teacher at the end of the session.
+1. Knowledge of the key people and events in this passage … by retelling the story back to the teacher at the end of the session.

-2. Children will demonstrate an understanding of what is special about Jesus … by explaining in their own words two very special things they learned about Jesus from this story.
+2. Understanding of what is special about Jesus … by explaining in their own words two very special things they learned about Jesus from this story.

-3. Children will demonstrate understanding that “Nothing will be impossible for God”… by identifying real life situations where they could apply this principle to trust in God.
+3. Understanding that “Nothing will be impossible for God”… by identifying real life situations where they could apply this principle to trust in God.

 Target Age: Kindergarten – 5th